 A vegan diet has an abundant list of health benefits; however, it neglects a key micronutrient found in animal products: B-12.
-Without it, one may become at risk of anemia and nervous system damage - both of which have serious health implications.
-Therefore, as vegans and vegetarians, it is important to be aware of alternative B-12 sources.
+Without it, you may become at risk of anemia and nervous system damage—both of which have serious health implications.
+Therefore, as vegans and vegetarians, it's important to be aware of alternative B-12 sources.

 What is Vitamin B-12?